jakearchibald/jakearchibald.com/static-build/posts/2016/02/css-loading-with-custom-props/index.md

 ---
 title: Control CSS loading with custom properties
 date: 2016-02-16 13:02:50
+summary:
-summary: The pattern in the previous post covers the 90% case of multi-stage CSS loading, and it's really simple to understand.
+  The pattern in the previous post covers the 90% case of multi-stage CSS loading, and it's really simple to understand.
 But, would you like to hear about a pattern that covers ~100% and is absurdly complicated?
 Well, take my hand, and follow me into the next paragraph…
-mindframe: ""
+mindframe: ''
-image: ""
+image: null
 meta: Full dynamic control over async CSS using custom properties.
 All the buzzwords.
 ---

 Last week I wrote about a [simple method to load CSS progressively](/2016/link-in-body/), and on the very same day some scientists taught gravity how to wave.
 Coincidence?
 Yes.